 - 1. Clutch lever free play

 - 2. Clutch lever free play adjusting bolt

-- 1. Loosen the locknut at the clutch lever.

 - To increase the clutch lever free play, turn the adjusting bolt at the clutch lever in direction (a), and to decrease it, turn the bolt in direction (b).

-- Tighten the locknut at the clutch lever.If the specified free play cannot be obtained, proceed with the following steps.
+If the specified free play cannot be obtained, proceed with the following steps.

-- 4. Loosen the locknut at the clutch lever.

-- 5. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable.

-- 6. Loosen the locknut at the crankcase.

-7. To increase the clutch lever free play, turn the adjusting nut at the crankcase in direction (a), and to decrease it, turn the nut in direction (b).
+- 2. Fully turn the adjusting bolt at the clutch lever in direction (a) to loosen the clutch cable. - 3.
+Loosen the locknut. - 4.
+To increase the clutch lever free play, turn the adjusting nut in direction (a), and to decrease it, turn the nut in direction (b).

-- 1. Locknut - 2.
-Clutch lever free play adjusting nut (crankcase) - 8.
-Tighten the locknut at the crankcase and the clutch lever.
+- 1. Locknut

+- 2. Clutch lever free play adjusting nut

+- 5. Tighten the locknut.